 Not everyone is so fortunate.
 I know of genealogists being shunned by relatives after discovering inconvenient facts that toppled beloved family legends.
 For decades, the descendents of Thomas Jefferson indignantly rejected the story that he had fathered children with his slave Sally Hemings, until DNA evidence proved the Heming descendents right.

 I assisted with research for this report and my peer-reviewed article on the Underground Railroad in Buffalo is cited in it.
-About 15 years ago, I started looking for eyewitness or period accounts confirming the church’s story, which first appeared in print in 1936, 70-plus years after the fact.
+Around 2005, I started looking for eyewitness or period accounts confirming the church’s story, which first appeared in print in 1936, 70-plus years after the fact.
 Wouldn’t that be one of the greatest discoveries in Buffalo history?
 I also came up empty-handed.

 Instead, I found a revealing counter-narrative.
 Frederick Douglass Paper of January 4, 1855 carried an extraordinary letter mentioning the Underground Railroad by name, signed by George Weir, Jr. of Buffalo.
 Weir described eight “passengers” from Kentucky appearing at his doorstep at “an early hour.”
 He conducted them to “a public house kept by one of our people.”
 He and Phoenix Lansing, a barbershop owner, then had a sleigh take them to the Black Rock Ferry, whereupon they were delivered to Canada.

 We learn four important things from this letter:

 - George Weir, who was African-American, could read and write.
 Recent suggestions that oral legend is the only possible evidence of the church’s history underestimate the level of literacy in this community.
 Buffalo’s African-Americans first established literary societies in the 1830s.